 - a.
 Protect land for heavy industrial uses in areas designated Heavy Industrial on Schedule 12 Future Land Use Plan. - b.
 Protect and intensify Heavy Industrial areas for heavy production, processing, distribution, and similar activities that cannot take place elsewhere in the community. - c.
 Prohibit new industrial operations with significant noise and air quality impacts such as pulp mills, large processing and manufacturing plants, and ancillary uses inside the city's airshed. - d.
 Collaborate with the Regional District of Fraser-Fort George to locate new heavy industrial uses that may affect air quality beyond provincial thresholds outside the city's airshed. - e.
 Locate heavy industrial uses away from residential development to minimize disturbances related to light, noise, traffic, dust, and air emissions. - f.
 Require a high standard of development in Heavy Industrial Areas that minimizes negative impacts associated with light, noise, traffic, dust, and air emissions on the surrounding urban and natural environments. - g.
 Require development applications for heavy industrial uses to identify and mitigate negative impacts on existing adjacent or nearby uses. - h.
+Prohibit salvage and heavy wrecking yards within 200m of Boundary Road, on sites easily visible from Highway 97 and Highway 16, and within 300m of a watercourse, water body or environmentally sensitive area. - i.
 Restrict heavy industrial uses to locations with adequate access to highways and rail lines to facilitate the movement of goods and services.